 In this way, we believe that our CFD clients have a key edge in the market, with a level of service that is rare to find in this space.
 It is worth bearing in mind that there is no cost involved in setting up an account, clients are charged only on execution.
 People can often have a misconception of what a stock broker does.
 A stock broker has many tasks during the day and there are many things to learn and understand about the markets and the many aspects to the role.

-Lewis Jones is a CFD broker on the desk at Cornhill Capital and we show here exactly how a typical day pans out for him.
-The desk goes to Lewis when clients need to trade products via a CFD.
+Julian Clark is a CFD broker on the desk at Cornhill Capital and we show here exactly how a typical day pans out for him.
+The desk goes to Julian when clients need to trade products via a CFD.

 “I am always conscious that my clients need interaction with the trading floor as market events are time sensitive and we understand that most are not sitting at a price screen all day or watching Bloomberg news 24/7 because they have their own lives to get on with.
 Typically, I speak to most of my CFD clients at least once every day and there is always some change or event to talk about.
 The lower costs and leveraged nature of a CFD account lends itself to shorter term trading, so a higher level of contact with clients is important, in particular, during times of volatility.
 The experience of the Cornhill team provides clients with a broad level of understanding on what makes the markets move however our clients are achieving exposure to them.
 Coming from a trading background this access is what I would find useful to plug into if I was trading actively myself”.

 We have put together a brief synopsis of a typical day working as an equities and CFD broker at Cornhill so hopefully this will answer the question "What is a CFD Broker"

 07:15 - Start reading through the latest market info and potential movement regarding overnight events.

 07:45 - All clients are sent details on news or trading updates in relation to all individual stocks held through Cornhill.
 This is an important part of what we do as markets can obviously move quickly.